 time slot link 1 link 2

-1 $A \to C$ $B \to C$
+1 $A \to C$ $B \rightarrow C$

 2 $A \to B$ $A \to C$

-online as shown in Table I. In this example, $A \rightarrow B$ is scheduled in the first time slot.
+Example 1.
+Consider a simple case presented in Figure 1, where the bufferless NoC sub-network consists of three nodes A, B and C and two links 1 and 2 connecting them.
+The traffic requirement consists of three packets that need to be sent at each period : $A \to B$ , $B \to C$ and $A \to C$ .
+The periodic schedule is created by setting for each packet the time slot at which it is sent in each period.
+Assume equal propagation times on each link, such that each time slot is sufficient to send a packet on a link.
+Assume first that the transmissions are scheduled online as shown in Table 1.
+In this example, $A \rightarrow B$ is scheduled in the first time slot.
 Next, packet $B \rightarrow C$ is also scheduled in the first time slot, because link 2 is free.
 Finally, $A \rightarrow C$ is scheduled in the second time slot.
-It takes two slots to complete the transmission of $A \rightarrow C$ .
+It takes two slots to complete the transmission of $A \to C$ .
 Therefore, the length of the total schedule is 3 time slots.
-As shown in Table II, the above schedule can be optimized.
+As shown in Table 2, the above schedule can be optimized.
 In the first time slot packet $A \rightarrow C$ is scheduled on link 1, and in the second time slot on link 2.
 Link 2 is free in the first time slot, therefore, packet $B \rightarrow C$ can be scheduled.
 Finally, packet $A \rightarrow B$ is scheduled in the second time slot on link 1.
 The links are utilized all the time, therefore, this schedule is optimal and reaches its full capacity.
 Its length is 2 time slots.